ctharvey/kinesisblockchaininfo/README.md

 # kinesisoperations
-Node script to pull all transactions from Kinesis Stellar Blockchain
+Node script to pull all operations and accounts from Kinesis Stellar Blockchain

+Can specify which Kinesis chain to grab info via commandline.

+usage example "node index.mjs KAU"

 Requires node and npm.